 The managing agent is responsible for the other information.
-The other information comprises the information included in the Financial Statements for the 36 months ended 31 December 2019, other than the syndicate underwriting year accounts and our auditor's report thereon.
+The other information comprises the information included in the 2018 Closed Year Report and Accounts, other than the syndicate underwriting year accounts and our auditor's report thereon.
 Our opinion on the syndicate underwriting year accounts does not cover the other information and, except to the extent otherwise explicitly stated in our report, we do not express any form of assurance conclusion thereon.